 Restructure your debt and seek alternatives.

 Give careful consideration to renegotiating or restructuring any loans or loan covenants, especially if you anticipate potential problems from your overall financial modeling.
-If you anticipate any liquidity issues, make plans to raise new capital through bank debt, subordinated debt, term-B loans, or other favorable options.
+If you anticipate any liquidity issues, make plans to raise new capital through bank debt, subordinated debt, term-loans, or other favorable options.

 Use other financial strategies.